 During a psychology study, participants who experienced nature in a more intimate setting were more inclined to show signs of empathy and respectful behavior towards nature, as well as others around them.
 Connecting to our environment wholly and on a personal level allows us the ability to foster empathy and feelings of understanding that can guide how we interact and continually care for those around us.

-What Is Wilderness Adventure Therapy For Young Adults?
+What Is Outdoor Adventure Therapy For Young Adults and Adolescents?

-Pure Life’s wilderness and outdoor adventure therapy bring the health benefits of the outdoors to the forefront.
-Young adults that need guidance with mental health issues, want to experience a meaningful gap year, or discover how to progress forward in life are guided through life-changing experiences.
+Pure Life’s outdoor adventure therapy bring the health benefits of the outdoors to the forefront.
+Young people who need guidance with mental health issues, want to experience a meaningful gap year, or discover how to progress forward in life are guided through life-changing experiences.
 Pure Life’s outdoor therapy includes surfing, rappelling, whitewater rafting as well as community service with the Costa Rican locals to build self-esteem, confidence, and more.

-Pure Life Adventure is now part of the Outdoor Behavioral Healthcare Council (OBHC) and Association for Experiential Education AEE Accredited.
+Pure Life Adventure is now part of the Association for Experiential Education AEE Accredited.
 Our outdoor adventure therapy intertwines the benefits of the outdoors with the guidance of licensed therapists.
-Our therapists hold group therapy sessions with students as well as individually to ensure each student’s specific needs are being addressed.
+Our therapists hold group therapy sessions with students and individually to ensure each student’s specific needs are being addressed.

 If you are a young adult who is feeling lost in life, struggling with mental health, or just needs a change of pace from the rigors of school or life, reach out to Pure Life Adventure today.
 Our outdoor adventure therapy provides experiences that will improve who you are at your core.
 You will create memories and experiences you’ll carry with you beyond your outdoor adventure in Costa Rica.